Phong Material

 1. Implementing Texture via Texture Maps

-PhongMaterial completes the detail of an object by overlaying multiple textures.
+PhongMaterial completes the detail of an object by overlaying multiple texture layers.
 RedGPU supports various maps as follows:

 | Texture Map | Role | Effect |